What You Need To Prove Negligence in a Malpractice Claim in New Mexico

 In this article, you will find an overview of what you need to prove to bring a successful medical malpractice lawsuit in New Mexico.

-What is Medical Malpractice in New Mexico?
+What Is Medical Malpractice in New Mexico?

 Physicians, medical specialists, hospitals, and other health care professionals cannot guarantee specific results after medical treatment.
 It is not medical malpractice simply because a patient suffered an adverse outcome due to a defendant’s actions.